FormidableLabs/react-music/CONTRIBUTING.md

 Nice one, now gimme some knucks :punch:

 ### Contributing to the Docs
-Come one come all, are you a fluent english speaker?
+Come one come all, are you some kind of living life form?
 Cool, we could use you!
 Good tech is only good when people can figure it out, that's what makes clear documentation so important.
 If you see anywhere that could use a little sprucing, you could open a [new issue](https://github.com/FormidableLabs/react-music/issues) and chat it over.
 Or if you're feeling confident, dive right in.

 ### Report a Bug
 When you're writing code, you're writing bugs.
 They're out there.
 If you come across one, first check out the open and closed [issues](https://github.com/FormidableLabs/react-music/issues).
 If your problem isn't anywhere to be found, we'd love to hear about it.